travelmarx/scrapbook101/docs/index.md

 document pages and code provide a concrete template for building your own Scrapbook application.
 It's sort of a Scrapbook 101 app to get you up and going.

+The Scrapbook 101 code was build by starting with the [ASP.NET MVC][6] To-Do List app and customizing it.
+We choose the [ASP.NET MVC][6] but there are many other ways to implement what we have here.
+For example, see the site [ToDo List][5] shows many MVC implementations using JavaScript web apps.

 If you don't feel like running this code and just want to see it in action, a running sample version of this code with sample data is provided here [TBD][2].

 These docs are a work in progress. :runner:

 ## Run locally

-We build this using using Microsoft tools and software.
-You can get started with not cost to you with the following software running locally:
+You can build this sample using using Microsoft tools and software locally, with not cost to you with the following:

 * [Visual Studio Community][3]
 * [Azure Cosmos DB Local Emulator][4]

 ## Run live

-When you have played around locally and you want to take the next step by publishing your site live, you would add the following pieces:
+If you have tried it locally, the next step by publishing your site live with the following services:

 * Azure Cosmos DB Service
+ ** Works the same as local and you can copy any work locally to the live service.
 * Azure Application Service

-The Scrapbook 101 code was build by starting with the [ASP.NET MVC][6] To-Do List app and customizing it.
-We choose the [ASP.NET MVC][6] but there are many other ways to implement what we have here.
-For example, see the site [ToDo List][5] shows many MVC implementations using JavaScript web apps.
+ ** Publish directly from Visual Studio to the Azure Application service.

 ## Try this sample